pkiehl2002/2022_MIP_280A4_final_project/report.md

 LASTZ alignment

 ![Screenshot (39)](https://user-images.githubusercontent.com/116305887/205471678-eab0b57d-c181-4c16-97ba-04e5f657b821.png)
-The red diagonal shows an inversion in the bacterial genome compared to the reference sequence.
+The red diagonal line shows an inversion in the bacterial genome compared to the reference sequence.

 ## Step 8: Mapping Illumina Reads to Scaffolds and Calculating Coverage Depth

+The Illumina reads were mapped to the largest scaffold to analyze the alignment and coverage depth of the reads.

-In Ubunutu: (THOTH) /home/pkiehl/final_project_MIP280A4/Paenibacillus_spades_assembly
+In Ubunutu: (THOTH server: thoth01.cvmbs.colostate.edu) /home/pkiehl/final_project_MIP280A4/Paenibacillus_spades_assembly

 ```
 bowtie2-build scaffolds.fasta penny_scaffolds_index